-If I liked the canned red jelly, I loved the homemade version.
-I got a much stronger flavor, real cranberries, and even the added bonus of knowing that I made it myself.
-And had I known about the healthy qualities of fresh cranberries, I might have tried it earlier.
+If I liked the canned red jelly, I loved the homemade version!
+I got a much stronger flavor, real cranberries, and even the added bonus of knowing that I made it myself without any chemicals, preservatives, or refined sugars.
+Had I known about the healthy qualities of fresh cranberries sooner, and how easy it was to make my own sauce at home, I might have tried it earlier.

 Health Benefits of Cranberries

 One of the best properties about cranberries is that they have shown the ability to improve multiple aspects of immune function, and to lower the frequency of cold and flu symptoms.

 They provide important antioxidants and anti-inflammatory benefits, cardiovascular protection, and are associated with decreased risk of high blood pressure.
 They also have the ability to help us lower our LDL-cholesterol and total cholesterol, while simultaneously helping us increase our level of HDL-cholesterol.

 The amazing list of anti-cancer properties in cranberries makes it ideal for helping us lower our risk of cancer development.

 And when you add up the health-related benefits of cranberry for our mouth and gums (decreased risk of periodontal disease), stomach (decreased risk of stomach ulcer), and colon (decreased risk of colon cancer), it's impossible not to conclude that cranberry is unique among fruits in its ability to provide us with digestive tract benefits.